arakis/multi-ssh/README.md

 Technically, the `multi-ssh` script performs the following steps when establishing connections (not using `kill`, `copy`, or `completion`):

 1.  **Configuration Loading:** It first parses the configuration file (`servers.conf` by default, or specified via `--config`) to load the server list and default options.
+If `--servers` is provided, the server list from the config file is filtered based on this argument.
 2.  **Argument Parsing:** It then parses command-line arguments, which override any settings loaded from the configuration file.
 3.  **Local Session Management:** It creates (or replaces if it exists) a local `tmux` session (name determined by CLI > config > default).
 This session acts as the control center on your local machine.
-4.  **Server Processing:** It iterates through the list of servers obtained from the configuration file.
+4.  **Server Processing:** It iterates through the final list of servers (either all from config or filtered by `--servers`).
 5.  **Local Window/Pane Setup:** For each server:
     *   **Default Mode:** It creates a new `tmux` *window* within the local session.
     *   **Sync Mode (`--syncronize-panes`):** It creates a new `tmux` *pane* within the first window of the local session.
 Pane synchronization is then enabled for this window.